okube-ai/settus/README.md

 When multiple settings share the same keyvault or aws secret, a global setting may be defined.
-In this case, Azure Keyvault will be called (assuming proper credentials are available) and if no value has been found, it will fallback on AWS Secrets.
+In this case, Azure Keyvault will be called (assuming proper credentials are available) and if no value has been found, it will fall back on AWS Secrets.
 Changing the order of priorities is possible as described [here](https://docs.pydantic.dev/latest/usage/pydantic_settings/#changing-priority).

 ```py